ethrlrnr/pc-toolbox/README.md

 **pc-cloud-account-gcp-projects-CSV-export.py**
 - Grab the list of GCP projects which are represented in Prisma Cloud as child cloud accounts.
+- This will also grab the one GCP top level account.

 Example:
 ```